 Humans also could not survive in an eternal hell because humans do not innately possess eternal life.
 Eternal life is something that is only given to disciples of Jesus.
 The promise repeated in Scripture for those not in Christ is destruction and death, not eternal torture.

-The Bible clearly teaches there are consequences for sin and that there will be a coming judgement for those not in the Kingdom of God.
-That judgement is likely painful and definitely eternal in consequence, but not eternal in duration.
+The Bible clearly teaches there are consequences for sin and that there will be a coming judgment.
+That judgment is likely painful and definitely eternal in consequence, but not eternal in duration.
+We are told that all people, even citizens of the Kingdom of God, will pass through the fire of judgment that is used to reveal and refine, not torture (1 Corinthians 3:12-15, Mark 9:47-49).
 Scripture simply doesn’t teach the pagan concept of an eternal hell.